ardanlabs/gotraining/topics/go/profiling/README.md

 Blocking includes:

-* Sending or receiving on a unbuffered channel.
+* Sending or receiving on an unbuffered channel.
 * Sending to a full channel, receiving from an empty one.
 * Trying to Lock a sync.Mutex that is locked by another goroutine.
 * Block profiling is a very specialised tool, it should not be used until you believe you have eliminated all your CPU and memory usage bottlenecks.